Close

 Drawing on its industrial urban surroundings, Brunswick Yard is a project that fuses architecture, interiors, landscape and streetscape into a contemporary multi-residential offer.

-As a multi-faceted suburb with a rich history and industrial vernacular, Brunswick is a pocket of Melbourne renowned for its eclecticism.
-Set in such dynamic surroundings, our Brunswick Yard project draws reference to the suburbs’ storied past while creating a modern building suitable for contemporary living.
-Key to the design of Brunswick Yard is a seamless inside out approach.
-As Carr worked on both architecture and interiors, there is a strong continuation from the outside through to the inside, with the interiors expressing the same clean lines and simple forms that define the exterior.
+Key to the design of Brunswick Yard is a seamless inside-out approach.
+As Carr worked on both architecture and interiors across the 122 apartments over eight levels, there is a strong continuation from the outside through to the inside, with the interiors expressing the same clean lines and simple forms that define the exterior.
 Having the same design thinking extend from the exterior to the interiors means there is a consistent design language and thoroughly considered spatial experience.

-Part of that process was creating an architectural response that brings a finer grain residential architecture into a street dominated by large scale warehousing.
-As an area, Brunswick is undergoing rapid transformation with high to medium density residential and mixed-use projects.
+Part of that process was creating an architectural response that brings a finer-grain residential architecture into a street dominated by large-scale warehousing.
+As an area, Brunswick is undergoing rapid transformation with high to medium-density residential and mixed-use projects.
 Brunswick Yard uses the surrounding context to inform the building’s identity while bringing modernist design thinking to life.

 The façade expresses a rhythmic play on the vertical form.
 Even though each apartment is a single floor, on the façade they read as a series, with the ground floor apartments having dual access from the street, much like a mews or terrace house, but with additional internal access via the central courtyard.
 The 122 apartments in total have been evenly divided across two buildings, with a maximum of 12 apartments per lift core, per floor – a deliberate decision based on wanting to foster a sense of community.
-The project comprises a range of one, two- and three-bedroom apartments, designed under the Better Apartment Design Standards (BADS) and ensuring the best ways to utilise the square-meterage.
+The project comprises a range of one, two- and three-bedroom apartments, designed under the Better Apartment Design Standards (BADS) and ensuring the best ways to utilise the square meterage.
 The laneways allow for dual aspects, while many of the apartments also include a Juliet balcony.

-Aesthetically the project is defined by its use of concrete and steel mesh, a brutalist design language that reinterprets the industrial character of the area.
+Aesthetically, the project is defined by its use of concrete and steel mesh, a brutalist design language that reinterprets the industrial character of the area.
 “The use of a singular material was critical on this project.
 It was chosen not just because of its relevance to Brunswick, but also for the atmospheric quality it expresses.
-Despite being a monolithic building with a heavy material, the way the façade has been broken down in its form, and softened by planting, it also shows a lightness through its raw and natural properties,” says Associate Richard Beel.
+Despite being a monolithic building with a heavy material, the way the façade has been broken down in its form, and softened by planting, it also shows a lightness through its raw and natural properties,” says Director Richard Beel.

 The use of a singular material was critical on this project.”